 \subsection{Conventional NLU/SLU systems}

-As a normal convention, if the system receives ground truth text (i.e., manual transcription), it is cataloged as NLU.
-However, if we input 1-best transcripts (obtained by an ASR system), it is cataloged as SLU.
-Nevertheless, in both cases, the final input for the NLU/SLU systems is text-based.

 We selected the HERMIT architecture~\cite{vanzo-etal-2019-hierarchical} as the representative approach for this category of systems.
-HERMIT, a HiERarchical MultI-Task Natural Language Understanding architecture, was designed for effective semantic parsing of domain-independent user utterances, extracting meaning representations in terms of high-level intents and frame-like semantic structures.
+HERMIT, a \textbf{H}i\textbf{ER}archical \textbf{M}ult\textbf{I}-\textbf{T}ask Natural Language Understanding architecture, was designed for effective semantic parsing of domain-independent user utterances, extracting meaning representations in terms of high-level intents and frame-like semantic structures.
 According to the authors, HERMIT stands out for being a cross-domain, multi-task architecture, capable of recognizing multiple intents in human-machine interactions.
-The central motivation behind the design of the HERMIT architecture is the modeling of the dependence among the three tasks, namely, dialogue acts identification, intents, and slots.
+The central motivation behind the design of the HERMIT architecture is the modeling of the dependence among three tasks, namely, dialogue acts identification, intents, and slots.
 For this, the authors addressed the NLU problem using a seq2seq model employing BiLSTM encoders and self-attention mechanisms, followed by CRF tagging layers.
 HERMIT was validated in two large datasets with a high number of intent labels (58 to 68 classes), reporting a performance of F1=86\%.

-For our reported experiments, we re-implemented the HERMIT architecture using PyTorch~\cite{pytorch2019}.
-We exchanged the encoder layer based on ELMO embeddings by a BERT \cite{devlin2019bert} encoder.
-We replace the BiLTSM encoders by GRU modules, and used the AdamW optimizer.
-We evaluate the performance of our implementation of HERMIT when either, manual transcriptions or 1-best ASR outputs (extracted from the XLS-R model, see Section \ref{subsect:xlsr}) are given as inputs, as depicted in Figure \ref{fig:experiments}.a.
+We re-implemented HERMIT in PyTorch~\cite{pytorch2019}, with the following changes: we exchanged the encoder layer based on ELMO embeddings with a BERT \cite{devlin2019bert} encoder, we replace the BiLTSM encoders by GRU modules and used the AdamW optimizer.
+We evaluate the performance of our implementation of HERMIT when either, manual transcriptions (1-best) ASR outputs (extracted from the XLS-R model, see Section \ref{subsect:xlsr}) are given as inputs (see Figure \ref{fig:experiments}.a).